-Class Type(s): (W) Work-based experience
+Prerequisite(s): None Class Type(s): (R) Residential

-PRN 0150 Fundamental of Nursing
+PRN 0150 Fundamentals of Nursing (includes Clinical)

 This course introduces the student to the integrated process and basic concepts of client needs across the lifespan, including the family, and community.
-Students will develop general knowledge and skills related to providing basic nursing care to clients from varied backgrounds, beliefs, and cultures.
 Emphasis is given to developing communication skills and coordinating care with other health providers.
-Though nursing assessment is not the main function of a licensed practical nurse, other aspects of the nursing process and evidence-based practice are taught in detail as bases of nursing practice.
-The foundation of medical surgical nursing, geriatrics, pediatrics, and obstetrics concepts of health, wellness, illness cultural and spirituality are introduced.
+Focus will be placed on LPN's role in the health care team and legal aspects of practice.
+The nursing process and evidence-based practice are taught in detail as bases of nursing practice.
+Basic concepts of health, wellness, illness, safe and effective care environment, which incorporates patient advocacy, concepts of management and supervision, legal responsibilities, establishing priorities, and referral process are discussed.
 The nursing practice of informatics and documentation are integrated into the care of clients, family, and community.
-Focus will be placed on LPN's role in the health care team and legal aspects of practice.
-Course content includes providing a safe and effective care environment, which incorporates patient advocacy, concepts of management and supervision, legal responsibilities, establishing priorities, and referral process.
-Basic nursing skills are also taught in this course, including practicing aseptic techniques and ways to prevent the spread of infection, assisting clients in performing activities of daily living and personal care, performing wound care, collection of laboratory specimens, and performing basic laboratory tests.
+Basic nursing skills are also taught in this course, including practicing aseptic techniques and ways to prevent the spread of infection, assisting clients in performing activities of daily living and personal care, performing wound care, collecting laboratory specimens, and performing basic laboratory tests.
 Students are prepared for the NCLEX-PN Exam using the NCSBN NCLEX_PN Blueprint as a guide.